Redefining Cancer Diagnostics and Treatment with Metabolic Imaging

 While classical MRI can only depict tissue, hyperpolarized MRI makes it possible to make selected metabolites appear to "glow" with very high intensity in the MRI image.
 The effect of this "glow" goes even further: when the molecule is absorbed and metabolized by the body, the glow is temporarily transferred to the resulting metabolic products.
 These products also become visible in the MRI and can even be distinguished from each other based on the "color" of their glow.
 We can now not only see where a substance is being metabolized but also determine into which products it is being broken down and in what ratio they are produced at each location in the human body.

 Due to the high signal amplification of our technique, it is possible to visualize metabolism in real time using MRI.
-This is a groundbreaking development that was previously not possible in this form and simplicity – but why is this so important for diagnostics?
+This is a groundbreaking development that was previously not possible in such a simple and practical way.
+But why is this so important for diagnostics and treatment?

 The Warburg Effect – Known for Over 100 Years, but Previously Invisible